saifhaq/alma/README.md

 single conversion option, then the names are separated by a `+` sign.
 Underscores `_` are used within each technique name to seperate the words for readability, e.g. `EXPORT+AOT_INDUCTOR`.

-## Examples:

-For extensive examples on how to use `alma`, as well as simple clean examples on how train a model and quantize it, see the `examples` directory.

 ## Future work: